-Spring always seems to be the busiest time of year, with all the sports ramping up, end-of-school festivities, and graduations.
-So, quick and easy protein-packed foods are key when I’m short on time.
+I’m always looking for quick and easy protein-packed foods when I’m short on time.
 Healthy Overnight Oatmeal has become my best friend in the morning because I can just grab a jar from my refrigerator and breakfast is served.

 Fresh fruit and nuts add fiber and nutrients as well as color, flavor and crunch, and unsweetened Silk Original Soymilk provides 8 grams of heart-healthy, plant powered protein.
 We have dairy intolerances in our family, so Silk Original Soymilk provides a great dairy-free alternative that’s non-GMO, naturally low in saturated fat, has no cholesterol, and tastes creamy and delicious.

 What I love about healthy overnight oatmeal recipes is that you can make a batch of it at the beginning of the week and have enough to grab-and-go for the entire week.
 There’s no cooking involved.
 You can even add the fruit ahead of time to save an extra step in the morning.

 I’ve come up with twenty healthy overnight oatmeal recipe combinations that will keep breakfast exciting for weeks on end (scroll down to the end of this post for all the combinations and nutrition facts).
 I’ll be making batches of these for my husband to take to work this summer – they’re the perfect grab-and-go breakfast.

 These healthy overnight oats will give you enough energy pre-workout, fill your belly in the morning before work, and would make a great afternoon snack to tide you over until dinnertime.
 Each jar packs a punch of protein and fiber to keep you fueled up and control “hanger.”

 Try different combinations of fruits and nuts for something different each day.

 - 2 1/2 cups oatmeal quick or rolled